gh640/SublimePhpArrayConverter/README.md

 ## Dependencies

-This packages uses `php` command.
+This package needs `php` command to work.

 ## Installation

-### Option 1: Install via Package Control (recommended)
+### Option 1: Install via "Package Control" (recommended)

 1. Ensure you have Package Control installed.
 See https://packagecontrol.io/installation .
 2. Install the package with Package Control.
 Open up the command palette (ctrl/cmd + shift + p), execute the following command: `Package Control: Install Package`, then enter `PhpArrayConverter`.

 ### Option 2: Download manually

-1. Download the zip file file: https://github.com/gh640/SublimePhpArrayConverter/archive/master.zip
+1. Download the zip file: https://github.com/gh640/SublimePhpArrayConverter/archive/master.zip
 2. Unzip the archive, rename the 'SublimePhpArrayConverter' folder to 'PhpArrayConverter' and move it into your Sublime Text 'Packages' directory.